awsdocs/amazon-eks-user-guide/doc_source/retreive-iam-info.md

 # Retrieve IAM information about an Amazon EKS add\-on<a name="retreive-iam-info"></a>

-Before you create an add\-on, use the AWS CLI to determine;
+Before you create an add\-on, use the AWS CLI to determine:
-+ If the add\-on requires IAM perfmissions
++ If the add\-on requires IAM permissions
 + The suggested IAM policy to use

 **Retrieve IAM info about an Amazon EKS Add\-on \(AWS CLI\)**